 Acceptable and Unacceptable Uses of School Generated Funds

 All purchases made using school generated funds must comply with board policy and procedures.
-Relevant board policies with which to ensure compliance would include the fund raising policy S.M.04, and the board purchasing policy.
+Relevant board policies with which to ensure compliance would include the Fundraising in Schools Policy, S.M.04, and the board's Purchasing Policy, FP01.